 Oneness Pentecostalism

-The Hidden Origins of Wellspring Church Oneness Pentecostal Teaching
+The Origins of Wellspring Church’s Apostolic Pentecostal Doctrine

 -

-Trinitarian in name, Oneness in practice: Although Wellspring Church claims to be Trinitarian, its core doctrines and requirements align fully with Oneness Pentecostal theology
+Trinitarian in language, Oneness in theology: Although Wellspring Church strongly claims to be Trinitarian, its core doctrines and requirements align closely with Oneness Pentecostal theology.

 -